-Soundstage could be a little wider, but the image focus is quality for a planar headphone of this price range.
+The soundstage could be a little wider, but the image focus is quality for a planar headphone of this price range.
 You will most likely have to spend a couple hundred more to do much better.
 Overall they are quite enjoyable and the tuning works well with pretty any genre.
 That being said, they really shine on more modern music like hip-hop, R&B, or Rock.

 I have to say I wasn’t a fan of the shallow pads in terms of comfort or sound.
 They did open up the music a little bit but at the expense of impact.
 I also found the highs became a little too harsh for my taste.
 That’s my personal opinion, and I guess that’s the point of including two different sets of pads, you get to choose which one you like more.
 I preferred the thicker, plusher, pads, but kudos to Andover for giving people a choice.

 Compared to my Mr. Speakers Aeon Flow Closed which you can pick up for around the same price right now, I found the AFC to have a better soundstage, sweeter highs, and more air through the mids but they were nowhere near as fun to listen to.
 The bass on the PM-50 was deeper, faster, and more detailed, which gave them a more rhythmic sound.
 The cooler, more refined sound of the AFC was definitely better with acoustic and jazz, but boy did the warm thump of the PM-50 sound good on hip-hop tracks.

 The PM-50 Planar Magnetic Headphones are a beautiful, well-built set of planar headphones, that gives you nice detail and resolution along with some nice weight on the bottom-end, all at a reasonable price.
 I also like that you don’t need a fancy (read: expensive) amp to power them.
-However, highs can be a little elevated on brighter tracks, so those like their sound with a bit less sparkle may want to listen before they commit.
+However, highs can be a little elevated on brighter tracks, so those who like their sound with a bit less sparkle may want to listen before they commit.